 Attaching the mic closer to the sound course can help us achieve that low “radio voice.”
 Be conscious when close-miking with directional lavs, though.
 Even if the lav is attached further away from the person’s mouth, the chest cavity and diaphragm also make noise.
 We could be “bass boosting” that noise.

 Extra caution must also be taken with directional microphones to actually direct them at the person’s mouth or the other intended sound source.
 This makes close-mic attachment critical.

-For example, Let’s say the lav is attached to a jacket collar and the collar is flapping about.
+For example, let’s say the lav is attached to a jacket collar, and the collar is flapping about.
 The mic signal will vary in level as the mic direction varies.
-On top of that, the frequency response of the mic also changes as the source is moved off-axis.
+On top of that, the mic’s frequency response also changes as the source is moved off-axis.